 The Philosophy: The Great Thinkers introduces the basic concepts behind each philosopher’s work, together with biographical and historical details from Aristotle and Cicero to controversial contemporary philosophers such as Peter Singer and Jacques Derrida.
 It could increase your quest for knowledge of the world’s prominent philosophers crucially.

 Philosophy: The Great Thinkers is easy-to-use and a stimulating read.
-In fact, this book is an ideal reference book for anybody who feels interests in philosophy, as well as especially for those who want a clear, entertaining exposition of the ideas that shape the way we think.
+In fact, this book is an ideal reference book for anybody who feels interested in philosophy, as well as especially for those who want a clear, entertaining exposition of the ideas that shape the way we think.
 Moreover, it is a fantastic read in learning about different philosophers and their beliefs.
 And therefore, it is one of the best philosophy books for beginners in real.

 Why You Should Study Philosophy